karen-poncecastaneda/karen-poncecastaneda/README.md

 - 👋 Hi, I’m @karen-poncecastaneda
-- 👀 I’m interested in computer engineering
+- 👀 I’m interested in computer hardware engineering
 - 🌱 I’m currently learning how to code websites and learning Java
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...